What’s new in pancreatic cancer research and treatment?

 Genetics and early detection

-Researchers are using this information to develop tests for detecting acquired (not inherited) genetic changes in pancreatic cancer pre-cancerous conditions.
-One of the most common DNA changes in these conditions affects the KRAS oncogene and alters regulation of cell growth.
+Researchers are using this information to develop tests for detecting acquired (not inherited) gene changes in pancreatic cancer pre-cancerous conditions.
+One of the most common DNA changes in these conditions affects the KRAS oncogene, which affects regulation of cell growth.
 New diagnostic tests are often able to recognize this change in samples of pancreatic juice collected during an ERCP (endoscopic retrograde cholangiopancreatography).

 For now, imaging tests like endoscopic ultrasound (EUS), ERCP, and genetic tests for changes in certain genes (such as KRAS) are options for people with a strong family history of pancreatic cancer.
 But these tests are not recommended for widespread testing of people at average risk who do not have any symptoms.